At a glance

 - Hypertension (high blood pressure): One of the most common causes of retinal detachment in cats.
 High blood pressure causes fluid to leak from the blood vessels behind the retina which over time causes it to separate from the underlying layer it is attached to (serous retinal detachment).
 Hypertension may be primary or secondary (see below).
 Common causes of hypertension include hyperthyroidism (benign tumour of the thyroid gland) and kidney disease.

-- Hyperviscosity syndrome (HVS): This condition causes the blood to become thicker than normal due to increased proteins (hyperproteinemia), most often associated with multiple myeloma.
+- Hyperviscosity syndrome (HVS): This condition causes the blood to become thicker than usual due to increased proteins (hyperproteinemia), most often associated with multiple myeloma.
 This can lead to ruptures in the small blood vessels behind the retina.

 - Advanced diabetes: Uncontrolled blood sugar levels can damage the tiny capillaries in the retina, the body compensates by growing new but abnormal blood vessels (neovascularisation).
-These blood vessels are more prone to leaking blood into the vitreous humour (the gel like substance inside the eye).
+These blood vessels are more prone to leaking blood into the vitreous humour (the gel-like substance inside the eye).
 Scar tissue can form which at times can contract and pull the retina away from the underlying retinal pigment epithelium.
 This condition is called diabetic retinopathy.

 - Trauma: Blunt force, penetrating injury or surgical trauma.